-The Designated Safeguarding Leads (DSL) in the Trust take the lead responsibility for child protection referrals, safeguarding training and raising awareness of all child protection policies and procedures in each school.
+The Designated Safeguarding Lead (DSL) in school takes the lead responsibility for managing child protection referrals, safeguarding training and raising awareness of all child protection policies and procedures in school.
 This includes a whole-school staff responsibility to support children affected by child on child abuse in all its forms, by following our protocol for listening, reassuring and reporting to allow the child to move on.
-The Designated Safeguarding lead (DSL) will ensure that everyone in each school, including temporary staff, volunteers and contractors are aware of these procedures and that they are followed at all times.
+The Designated Safeguarding lead (DSL) will ensure that everyone in school, including temporary staff, volunteers and contractors are aware of these procedures and that they are followed at all times.